 This week, the UK government finally announced its relief package for UK startups in the face of the Covid-19 crisis, so we've prepared this primer on how companies can use the programme to support themselves.

-So first up, the package is split into two parts:
+The package is split into two parts:

 Probably the more eye-catching of the two, the Future Fund could see the government taking stakes in a wide pool of startups.
 However, this help isn't a direct equity investment.
 Instead the government is issuing what are called convertible loan notes - a loan to a company secured by the option to convert the value into company stock.